Logo

 Spatial Relations

-Jobs constituting complex setups and spatial elements require professionals who can visualize and manipulate 2-D and 3-D shapes, patterns and designs.
+Jobs that constitute complex setups and spatial elements require professionals who can visualize and manipulate 2-D and 3-D shapes, patterns, and designs.
 Hiring for such jobs becomes more efficient by using spatial reasoning tests.

 Numerical Ability

-Testing the numerical ability helps identify candidates who can work with information in a number-based format to make important business decisions based on analytics that predict commercial success.
+Testing the numerical ability helps identify candidates who can work with information in a number-based format to make critical business decisions based on analytics that predict commercial success.

 Perceptual Speed and Accuracy

-Testing a candidate’s perceptual speed and accuracy helps determine how well he/she can focus and quickly process information.
-It is useful in predicting who is likely to break/follow the rules, adhere to performance parameters, etc.
+Testing a candidate’s perceptual speed and accuracy helps determine how well they can focus and quickly process information.
+It helps predict who is likely to break/follow the rules, adhere to performance parameters, etc.

 Vocational Aptitude Tests V/S Multi-Aptitude Assessments